Käthe Rosenthal: Early life

-From Easter in 1912, Rosenthal studied natural sciences and philosophy at the Schlesischen Friedrich-Wilhelms-Universität (Silesian Freidrich-Wilhelms-University) in Breslau.
+From Easter in 1912, Rosenthal studied natural sciences and philosophy at the Schlesischen Friedrich-Wilhelms-Universität (Silesian Friedrich-Wilhelms-University) in Breslau.
 Her teachers included Alexander von Lingelsheim, Ferdinand Albin Pax and Georg Kükenthal.

 She retained her birth name through her life; she did not marry.

 Career

 From 1 October 1915, Rosenthal worked as an assistant at the Botanical Garden and Museum of Schlesischen Friedrich-Wilhelms-Universität.
 In 1916 she completed her Ph.D. within the Philosophy faculty with a thesis entitled Monographie der Gattung Daphniphyllum ("Monograph of the genus Daphniphyllum").
 Her advisers were Prof. Dr. Hans Winkler, Dozenten (Lecturer) Dr. Alexander von Lingelsheim, and Käthe Hoffmann.